 If you are a community group within the Fiordland community here's what you need to do:

-- funding rounds are announced once or twice a year in the Advocate South.
+- funding rounds are announced once or twice a year in local media.

-- send your application to firstname.lastname@example.org by the deadline.
+- send your completed application form to firstname.lastname@example.org by the deadline.

 Groups applying for funding are assessed against the following criteria:

 Projects contribute to some or all of the following values: